1

 Volumizing Hairspray

 After applying dry shampoo and volumizing powder at the roots of my hair, I lightly spray this hairspray throughout my hair.
-When it comes to dry shampoos and volumizing powders, as noted in the section above, I have a few favorites that do a great job.
-However, when it comes to hairspray, I’ve never found a hairspray that holds a candle to this Spray & Play hairspray when it comes to volume and hold.
-After spraying it through my hair, I give it a second to dry.
-And then completely brush out my hair again before using the hot rollers.
+My absolute favorites hairsprays for this stage are this Spray & Play hairspray or Aveda’s Control Force if I really want well-defined curls.
+If I’m going for a looser, more casual look, I really love Aveda’s Air Control hairspray.
+After spraying the hairspray through my hair, I give it a second to dry.
+Then, completely brush out my hair again before using the hot rollers.

 3